 The government has appointed a parliamentary group to examine the whole area of restricting or terminating arms exports to so-called "undemocratic states."
 The group is scheduled to produce a report, along with recommendations, by mid-April.

-The announcement by Wallström came around the time Saudi Arabia was named as the world's top arms importer, eclipsing India, according to an IHS report.
+The announcement by Wallström came around the as at a time where Saudi Arabia was named as the world's top arms importer, eclipsing India, according to an IHS report.

-"The repercussions from such a move by Sweden will not just be confined to arms trade," said Riad Kahwaji, chief executive of the Institute for Near East and Gulf Military Analysis in Dubai.
+"The repercussions from such a move by Sweden will not just be confined to arms trade," said Riad Kahwaji (CQ), chief executive of the Institute for Near East and Gulf Military Analysis in Dubai.

 "It will be more than this, the way it goes is if you don't want to do business with Saudi Arabia, selling arms the Saudis will not do business with you in everything else, period," he said.